 One of our most economical and effective therapies is microneedling with PRP.
 Not only does the PRP increase the collagen induction effects of the microneedling, it also allows for treatment of superficial pigment, and improves overall healing after the microneedling procedure.
 This is the treatment that was popularized by the Kardashians in early 2012.
 Also, if you have dark pigment in your lower eyelids, look no further.

 All patients undergoing facelift surgery at Ocean Drive receive PRP intraoperatively.
 We have clearly found that use of PRP during facelift surgery is profoundly advantageous for patient result and patient recovery.
 Not only does this treatment markedly reduce bruising and swelling, the PRP acts as a supercharged healing agent, making recovery markedly superior.

 All patients are offered PRP for these procedures.
 In patients that choose to use PRP, bruising and swelling are markedly reduced, and the patient experience during recovery is very much enhanced.
-While we do not think that it improves the final result of surgery, it clearly improves healing following the procedure.
+While we do not think that it improves the final result of lower or upper eyelid surgery, it clearly improves healing following the procedure.

 Platelet rich plasma has been shown by multiple investigators to improve both recovery following fat grafting, as well as improving the amount of fat that survives after the transfer.
 We believe that platelet rich plasma is a cornerstone of fat grafting, and use it by combining PRP with the fat graft to enhance graft take.

 Patients who undergo ablative laser resurfacing are strongly encouraged to use platelet rich plasma, as it clearly improves both recovery and skin quality following treatment.
 This type of laser is designed to markedly reduce wrinkles and skin irregularities while simultaneously acting to increase collagen production in the skin.
 As such, PRP acts synergistically with this type of laser.